bryanibit/blog.io/_posts/2018-9-28-effective-cpp.md

 # 26. Avoid overloading on universal references.

 Per the normal overload resolution rules, an exact match(including deduction from **T** to be int or else) beats a match with a promotion, so the universal reference overload is invoked.
 Functions taking universal references are the greediest functions in C++.

+## Conclusion

 ```
 				Things to Remember